-The mission of the Bioactive Lipids, Cancer, Inflammation & Disease Progression program is to pursue opportunities to solve the causes of cancer, not just deal with the results from cancer and metastasis, through laboratory research and clinical investigations.
+The mission of the Bioactive Lipids Research Program is to pursue opportunities to solve the causes of cancer, not just deal with the results from cancer and metastasis, through laboratory research and clinical investigations.
 Led by the internationally renowned cancer researcher, Dr. Kenneth V. Honn, and other respected scientists under his guidance, the Program's research group is continually advancing techniques and gaining crucial knowledge to aid in the fight against various forms of cancer.

 About Dr. Honn

-Dr. Ken Honn is a Distinguished Professor at Wayne State University within the School of Medicine’s Department of Pathology, as well as being the Director of the Bioactive Lipids, Cancer, Inflammation & Disease Progression program and an adjunct Professor in the Department of Chemistry.
+Dr. Ken Honn is a Distinguished Professor at Wayne State University within the School of Medicine’s Department of Pathology, as well as being the Director of the Bioactive Lipids Research Program and an adjunct Professor in the Department of Chemistry.
 In addition to being the author of over 200 published works, Honn also heads the Cancer Biology Division in the Gershenson Radiation Oncology Center at Harper Hospital and is a member of the Barbara Ann Karmanos Cancer Institute.
 Additionally, he is a member of Board of Directors of the Eicosanoid Research Founation and The Fund for Cancer Research.
 And is the chairman of the International Conference on Bioactive Lipids in Cancer, Inflammation and Related Diseases.

 As a 30-year dedicated cancer researcher, Dr. Honn’s personal aim is to eventually eradicate prostate cancer, but he understands that long-term goal is far from being achieved.
 Among men in the United States, prostate cancer is the most common form of cancer, aside from skin cancer, and is the second leading cause, just behind lung cancer, of cancer-related death for men.
 Every three minutes another man is diagnosed with prostate cancer.
 Every 18 minutes a man dies from prostate cancer.